SQL Server Data Types with Examples

 SQL Server Cursor Data Type:

-The cursor is an object data type which will allocate a reference memory in server-side for storing temporary table information.
+The cursor is an object data type that will allocate a reference memory in the server-side for storing temporary table information.

 Timestamp Datatype in SQL Server:

 The Timestamp is a data type in SQL Server that exposes automatically generated, unique binary numbers within a database.
 The size of the Timestamp data type is 8 bytes.
 In SQL Server, we generally use this timestamp on the column of a row to determine whether any data in the row has been changed since the last time it was read.
 If we do any changes to the data of the row, then the value of the timestamp column of that row is updated.
 If the data of the row is unchanged then the timestamp value is the same as when it was previously read.